 Most businesses start the year strong, just like every marathoner looks great in the first few miles of the race.
 But then as the year progresses, we tend to wear down, lose focus, or just get stuck in a rut.
 For this reason, it’s important to plan specific days next year (I recommend quarterly) when you’ll take a break and refocus your marketing.

-This was a huge takeaway for me in the marathon this year.
-Unfortunately, I resisted the urge to stop early in the race despite tightness in my calf.
-Eventually my calf tightened up so much that I was forced to stop, stretch, and even change my stride so that I could finish the race.
-If instead I had planned to stop a few times in the race, then I would have prevented this injury and likely achieved my goal time.
+This was a huge takeaway for me in my marathon running.
+Unfortunately, I used to resist the urge to stop early in the race despite tightness and pain in my legs.
+In the marathon mentioned above, my calf eventually tightened up so much that I was forced to stop, stretch, and even change my stride so that I could finish the race.
+If instead, I had planned to stop a few times in the race, then I would have prevented this injury and likely achieved my goal time.